Yash-op7/Javascript/crash course.md

 # Data Structures:
 > ## `Set`:
+- collection of unique values
+- maintains insertion order
+- can be iterated, using `for (let value of set)`
 ```js
 const set = new Set([1, 2, 3]);
 set.add(3);  // No effect, duplicates not allowed